 SAPRs are conducted either onsite or remotely via document review, or a combination of both, in collaboration with the SA.
-The RO will ask the SA to submit documentation on how
+The RO will ask the SA to submit documentation on how the SA has fulfilled each criterion.
+The RO has the following responsibilities in regards to the SAPR process:

-- Overall program oversight of the SA
+- Overall program oversight of the SA.

-- Educational and supportive role to the SA
+- Educational and supportive role to the SA.

 - o Recognize strengths

 - o Identify areas needing improvement

 - o Identify SA personnel training needs

-- Prepare for a SAPR review that provides an efficient and timely assessment of SA CLIA program responsibilities
+- Prepare for a SAPR review that provides an efficient and timely assessment of SA CLIA program responsibilities.

-- Utilizing CASPER reports to augment the documentation provided by the SA
+- Utilizing CASPER reports to augment the documentation provided by the SA.

-CO Responsibilites
+CO Responsibilities